 The Clovis Amateur Radio Pioneers (CARP) hosts transmitter hunts regularly in the Central Valley.
-CARP membership is not a requirement to join in on the fun, but a radio tuned to the hunt frequency of 146.565 MHz is.
+CARP membership is not a requirement to join in on the fun, but a radio tuned to the main hunt TX frequency of 146.565 MHz is.
+Please note that the fox/transmitter must not be on private property.

 General T-Hunt information: PDF 50kB